 You should never apply paint over non-paintable silicone caulk.
 In this case, using a primer coating will not work because the primer itself will not stick.

-If you know that you’ll like to paint over the caulk, it’s best to stay away from this type.
-Regardless of the hack or method you use to apply the paint, it will still peel off eventually.
+It’s best to stay away from this type because regardless of the hack or method you use, the finish will still peel off eventually.

-You can apply paint over acrylic caulk because the caulking compound contains dry acrylic resins that will accept paint.
-Acrylic caulk also dries under an hour and you can safely apply paint over it when it gets dry.
+You can apply paint over acrylic caulk because it contains dry acrylic resins that will accept it.
+It also dries in under an hour.

 You can paint over polyurethane caulk with proper preparation.
-To paint over polyurethane caulk, you need to sand the caulk first and then apply a primer coating to allow the paint to stick.
+You need to sand it first and then apply a primer coating to allow the paint to stick.
 This is because polyurethane caulk is usually shiny and moisture-resistant since it’s commonly used on building exteriors.

-So to paint over the caulk, you need to make it less shiny and more textured and sandpaper will help to achieve this.
-Both, water-based and oil-based paints stick to polyurethane caulk.
+So, you need to make it less shiny and more textured and sandpaper will help to achieve this.

-Builder’s caulk can also be painted over.
-The caulking compound has similar features with decorator’s caulk but builder’s caulk is usually thicker and water-resistant.
-This means that before you can paint over builder’s caulk, you need to sand lightly to make the caulk accept the paint.
+Builder’s caulk can also be painted over because it has similar features to the decorator’s caulk.
+But it is usually thicker and water-resistant.
+So, you need to sand it lightly.

 Flex Seal Caulk

-The best way to prevent caulk from cracking while painting over it is to apply the caulk as air-tight as possible.
-This means properly filling the holes with enough caulk so that when the caulk dries, it will be air-tight and stronger.
+To prevent the caulk from cracking while painting over it is to apply it as air-tight as possible.
+This means properly filling the holes with it so that when the caulk dries, it will be air-tight and stronger.

-The main reason caulk breaks or cracks while being painted over is that the caulking compound was applied too light or too thin.
-As such, when you start to move the paintbrush over it, it can begin to crack due to the extra weight.
-But if you apply the caulking compound properly and as air-tight as possible, it will not give way while being painted.
+The main reason caulk breaks or cracks is because the compound was applied too light or too thin.
+As such, when you start to move the brush over it, it can begin to crack due to the extra weight.
+But if you apply it properly and as air-tight as possible, it will not give way.

-In summary, either caulk can be painted or not ultimately depends on the type of caulking compound in question.
-You should only paint over caulks that are made from latex, acrylic, or water-based compounds.
+In summary, whether caulk can be painted or not ultimately depends on the type of caulking compound in question.
+Some types are paintable, some aren’t.
+However, sanding it and apply a coat of primer will increase the adhesion.